j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

 ---

 ## <a name="MMPIDS"></a> Integrating Circuit Table Data for MMPIDs in CNVs
-As the circuit tables for FL and DL contain fold-change values for FAIRE, H3AC, and K27AC for each sample at each MMPID relative to the average of the CCs, they can be useful for us to determine which MMPIDs are actually affected by the CNVs.
+As the circuit tables for FL and DL contain fold-change values for FAIRE, H3AC, and K27AC for each sample at each MMPID relative to the average of the CCs, they can be useful for us to determine which MMPIDs are actually affected by the CNVs. **This section doesn't use the merged CNVs.**

 #### 1.)
 Process the circuit tables.
 The circuit tables need a bit of work before they can be used directly (though I left these lying around somewhere after parsing them, so searching around might save you some trouble).
 The **DL table** erroneously has a sample called DL140, which is actually a CLL sample and needs to be removed.
 In addition, the MMPIDs are in the first column, but we want a psuedo-bed format for intersecting so we move them to the 4th column.